This is one of the most up-to-date pieces I’ve published here.

 - Will my readers feel betrayed by the end of the article, like they wasted their time or energy reading?

 - Am I ready to write this?

 Unless I have clear answers to those questions, I stay silent.

 I haven’t written at length about some topics that are very important to me because they’re also very delicate.
 Can I handle them at this point, without rambling or getting angry?
 Since I’m not sure, I choose silence.

 The issues I’ve written about lately -about education and university, about majors and psychology, about choosing the right job and action bias even- have been in my mind for a while.
-They’re topics my loved ones and I have spoken about for quite some time.
+They’re things my loved ones and I have been talking about for quite some time.

 Today’s story comes fresh out of the oven, from today.